Back to the full dot-point answer

 Viruses replicate inside host cells, hidden from antibodies.
 Mycobacterium tuberculosis survives inside macrophages, the very cells meant to destroy it.

-What is vector-specific adaptations?Show answer
+What are vector-specific adaptations?Show answer

 Plasmodium has separate stages for the mosquito and human host, with surface proteins matching each.
 The parasite manipulates mosquito feeding behaviour to favour transmission.